 Plant in the spring (or in fall in zones 7 and warmer).
 Normal winters in the South and Southwest provide wonderful growing conditions for parsley and many gardeners use it in pots and flower beds as a green foliage filler with pansies and violas for winter.
 For the summer, Italian flat-leafed parsley is a bit more heat tolerant than curly parsley.

 Parsley (along with dill and fennel) is a favorite food of the brightly striped parsleyworm caterpillar, which becomes the treasured black swallowtail butterfly.
 Some gardeners plant enough parsley for themselves and the beautiful butterflies-to-be, which are likely to appear in late summer and fall.
-A more serious pest is the whitefly.
+While parsleyworms may eat much of the plant, they won’t kill it, and giving them habitat is worth it.
+A serious pest, though, is the whitefly.
 To get rid of it, spray the undersides of the leaves thoroughly with insecticidal soap.

 Gather parsley stems and leaves as needed.
 Harvest parsley by cutting the leafy stems from the base of the plant—this will also serve to make the plant grow back bushier.
 Freeze parsley for winter use; although it is easily dried, it does not keep its flavor well.